Reach-Above/reach-above.github.io/mapathon.md

             },
             onChapterEnter: [
                 {
-                    layer: 'strava-1',
-                    opacity: 1

                 }
             ],
             onChapterExit: [
                 {
-                    layer: 'strava-1',
-                    opacity: 1

                 }
             ]
         },
             {
             id: 'Dirt Jumps',
-            title: 'The Jackman Rd Dirt Jumps',
+            title: 'We loved going to the Jackman Rd Dirt Jumps',
             image: './mapathon/Jackman.gif',
-            description: 'We love going to this place.
-You can tell by all the lines overlapping, representing each one of our trips there',
+            description: 'We went here a lot you can tell by all the lines overlapping near the river and all the lines with the trips to this excellent area.',
             location: {
                 center: [-78.702, 43.920],
                 zoom: 15.54,